illescasDaniel/Inject-Swift/README.md

 > 2 - How can I use it with structs?
 Should I?

 Good question, you can if you want.
+**Using structs in your normal dependencies should be OK** (unless you use some shared code in that struct or something), because the resolver will just store a function that returns a value.

+But you should not use structs directly in your singleton dependencies (because you want to use the same values across your program) unless wrapped by a class (like the `Box<T>` class provided in this library) or if added like this:
-If you want you can use `DependencyInjection.singletons.addBox(...)` with a struct value, it will behave as a class because of the `Box` type (which encloses a type inside a class).
+`DependencyInjection.singletons.addBox(...)` .
+When you later use `@InjectSingleton` you should declare a local variable like `Box<MyStructSingleton>`, this will behave as a class because of the `Box` type (which encloses a type inside a class).

-You will also want to use `AutoWiredBoxSingleton`:
+You can also use `AutoWiredBoxSingleton` for these case:
 ```swift
 @AutoWiredBoxSingleton()
 var userDefaultsStruct: FakeUserDefaultsManagerStruct